Reginaldo (footballer, born 1983): Vasco da Gama

 Reginaldo returned to Brazil in June 2013 on a free transfer.
-After poor appearances he was released.
+After a series of disappointing performances, he was released.

 Return to Italy

 Circa mid-2016 Reginaldo returned to Italy for Serie C club Paganese.
 He was about to join Serie D club Sambenedettese in January 2016.
-However, he was blocked by a non-EU players rule of Italian Football Federation, that amateur club can only sign two non-EU players, given an application was submitted on 31 December 2015.
+However, the move was blocked by a non-EU players rule of Italian Football Federation, that amateur club can only sign two non-EU players, given an application was submitted on 31 December 2015.
 He obtained a resident status in Italy in February 2016, making him eligible for a European Union passport.

 On 31 July 2017, Reginaldo was signed by another Serie C club Trapani on a one-year contract.
 In January 2018 he joined Serie B club Pro Vercelli.

 In July 2018, Reginaldo joined Serie C club Monza.

 On 17 July 2019, he joined Reggina.

 On 17 September 2020 he signed a 2-year contract with Catania.

 In September 2021, Reginaldo signed with Picerno.

+After two Serie C seasons with Picerno, on 7 August 2023, Reginaldo moved down to Serie D to join newly promoted club Real Casalnuovo.
+After leaving Real Casalnuovo by the end of the season, he moved further down the leagues by joining Catona, a small Calabrian Prima Categoria amateur club, in January 2025.